mmontalbo/grim_rust/README.md

 boot snapshot, enumerate the actors and objects staged during Manny's Office boot, and let you cycle through them with the ←/→ keys.
-A lightweight overlay maps each entity's X/Z position into normalized device coordinates and draws coloured markers (green/blue for supporting casts, red for the current selection), giving a quick sanity check that the static simulator and manifest data line up with our spatial expectations while we work toward full room geometry and rendering.
+A lightweight overlay maps each entity's X/Z position into normalized device coordinates and draws colored markers (green/blue for supporting casts, red for the current selection), giving a quick sanity check that the static simulator and manifest data line up with our spatial expectations while we work toward full room geometry and rendering.